blualg/m-ovito/doc/manual/usage/import.rst

    Side-by-side visualization example

-OVITO allows you to insert several objects or datasets into the same three-dimensional scene.
+OVITO Pro allows you to insert several objects or datasets into the same three-dimensional scene.
 You can import and visualize multiple datasets together in one picture as shown in the example on the right.
 You can also visualize the same dataset in several different ways, either side by side or superimposing different visualization modes.
-The :ref:`branched data pipelines <clone_pipeline>` feature of OVITO lets you dynamically duplicate the imported dataset and process each clone in a different way.
+The :ref:`branched data pipelines <clone_pipeline>` feature of OVITO Pro lets you dynamically duplicate the imported dataset and process each clone in a different way.

 The simplest way to include multiple datasets in one picture is to invoke the